-Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
-For certain covered services from certain non-network providers, in addition to any applicable copayment, deductible and coinsurance, you are responsible for any charges in excess of the non-network provider reimbursement amount.
-Additionally, these charges will not be applied toward satisfaction of the deductible and out-of-pocket maximum. considered up to four continuous hours.
-J. Hospice 1.
-Hospice care 50% coinsurance Respite care Coverage is limited to five consecutive days at a time.
-50% coinsurance K. Hospital Outpatient hospital or ambulatory surgical center services a.
-Surgical services (as defined in the Physicians' Current Procedural Terminology code book) received from a physician 50% coinsurance b.
-Other outpatient hospital and ambulatory surgical center services received from a physician 50% coinsurance c.
-Outpatient facility services, including services provided in a hospital observation room 50% coinsurance Inpatient hospital services a.
-Inpatient services, other than maternity care, including room and board in a hospital 50% coinsurance in excess of the non-network provider reimbursement amount.
-Additionally, these charges will not be applied toward satisfaction of the deductible and out-of-pocket maximum. b.
-Inpatient services received from a physician during an inpatient stay 50% coinsurance L. Infertility Services Services to diagnose infertility Covered at the corresponding benefit level, depending on type of services provided.
+Your Benefits and t he Amount You Pay Please note: Services from non-network providers are not covered, except emergency services an services authorized by Medica.
+For certain covered services from certain non-network providers, y are responsible for any charges in excess of the non-network provider reimbursement amount.
+Coverage is limited to 40 visits per calendar year for numbers 1., 2. and 4. in this section combined.
+A visit is considered up to four continuous hours.
+K. Hospice 1.
+Hospice care Nothing Respite care Coverage is limited to five consecutive days at a time.
+Nothing L. Hospital 1.
+Outpatient hospital or ambulatory surgical center services a.
+Surgical services (as defined in the Physicians' Current Procedural Terminology code book) received from a physician Nothing b.
+Other outpatient hospital and ambulatory surgical center services received from a physician Nothing c.
+Outpatient facility services, including services provided in a hospital observation room Nothing 2.
+Inpatient hospital services

+Your Benefits and the Amount You Pay Please note: Services from non-network providers services authorized by Medica.
+For certain covered are responsible for any charges in excess of the non services from certain non-network providers, you a.
+Inpatient services, other than maternity care, including room and board in a hospital Nothing Inpatient services received from a physician during an inpatient stay Nothing M. Infertility Services 1.
+Services to diagnose infertility Covered at the corresponding benefit level, depending on type of services provided.
 For example, office visits are covered at the office visit benefit level and surgical services are covered at the surgical services benefit level.
-M. Lab and Pathology Lab and pathology services received in an office or outpatient hospital 50% coinsurance N. Maternity Note: Items 1 and 2 describes coverage for prenatal services only.
+N. Lab and Pathology Lab and pathology services received in an office or outpatient hospital Nothing O. Maternity Note: Items 1 and 2 describes coverage for prenatal care services only.
 Coverage of labor and delivery services is as described elsewhere in this section.
-See Preventive Health Care Prenatal care services that are considered preventive health services See Preventive Health Care addition to any applicable copayment, deductible and coinsurance, you are responsible for any charges in excess of the non-network provider reimbursement amount.
-Additionally, these charges will not be applied toward satisfaction of the deductible and out-of-pocket maximum. b.
-Hospital and ambulatory surgical center services for prenatal care in an outpatient setting 50% coinsurance c.
-Professional services for prenatal care in an inpatient or outpatient setting 50% coinsurance d.
+Prenatal care services that are considered preventive health services as defined in this Policy See Preventive Health Care Prenatal care services that are not considered preventive health services as defined in this Policy

+Your Benefits and the Amount You Pay Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
+For certain covered services from certain non-network providers, you are responsible for any charges in excess of the non-network provider reimbursement amount. a.
+Hospital and ambulatory surgical center services for prenatal care in an inpatient setting Nothing b.
+Hospital and ambulatory surgical center services for prenatal care in an outpatient setting Nothing c.
+Professional services for prenatal care in an inpatient or outpatient setting Nothing d.
 Home health care i.
 Skilled nursing care when you are homebound due to a high risk pregnancy See Home Health Care ii.
-Home infusion therapy See Home Health Care 3.
-Labor and delivery services Please note: Maternity labor and delivery services are considered inpatient services regardless of the length of hospital stay. a.
-Hospital services, including room and board charges 50% coinsurance b.
-Professional services while at a hospital 50% coinsurance 4.
-Postnatal care, including a home health care visit following delivery 50% coinsurance Please note: One home health visit is covered if it occurs within four days of discharge.
-If services are received after four days, please refer to Home Health Care for benefits.
+Home infusion therapy See Home Health Care Labor and delivery services Please note: Maternity labor and delivery services are considered inpatient services regardless of the length of hospital stay. a.
+Hospital services, including room and board charges Nothing b.
+Professional services while at a hospital Nothing 4.
+Postnatal care, including a home health care visit following delivery Nothing Please note: One home health visit is covered if it occurs within four days of discharge.
+If services are received after